TaoK/PoorMansTSqlFormatter/README.txt

     comment in this case will be moved to after the compound keyword. (such issues are flagged in the formatted SQL)

- - DDL parsing and formatting is VERY coarse, the bare minimum to display ordered table column and procedure parameter declarations.
+ - DDL parsing is VERY coarse, the bare minimum to display ordered table column and procedure parameter declarations.

 Known Issues / Todo:
  - Indenting issues on DDL statements and CTEs
  - "Max Line Width" wrapping feature
- - HTML output (color highlighting)

 Longer-term enhancements / additions:
  - Keyword consistency correction feature (eg LEFT OUTER JOIN -> LEFT JOIN)